 The sofa manufacturer may have a dye you can buy for a perfect match, call them and explain.
 After this it is a good idea to call them BEFORE attempting to remove any stains, things like this can void the warranty.
 Good luck.

 I just used an instant black polish.
 I reckon I'm lucky as mine is black, and black is pretty much 'black', some people might struggle with brown and tan shades of sofa.
-Anyway it worked a treat and I've gone round covering up every little scratch and it looks great!

 I tried to remove blue ink from my black leather car seat using fingernail polish remover and it changed the spot to grayish blue.
 Is there a way to get the black color back into the leather seat of my BMW?